Anthony Rizzo Player Props: Yankees vs. Orioles

 Anthony Rizzo At The Plate

-- In 39.6% of his games this year, Rizzo has driven in at least one run.
-In eight of those games (16.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- Rizzo has an RBI in 20 of 49 games this year, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in two contests.

-- He has scored in 24 games this year (50.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.